alahirajeffrey/online-IDE-backend/README.md

 - Clone the repository using `git clone https://github.com/alahirajeffrey/tvzcorp-technical-test.git` then navigate to the cloned repository.
 - Create a .env file and use the variables in the .env.example file as a guide to populate the .env file.
 - Run the command `docker compose up -d` to run mysql and start the app in detached mode i.e. it runs in the background.
-- Once the application is running, navigate to `localhost:3000/api/v1/doc` to access the swagger file and test the enpoints.

 ## How to Use